 First day in Nice was really wonderful.
 However, we decided to explore the area a bit more.
 This is also partly because we are not much of beach lovers, and Nice itself is mainly a beach holiday destination.
 Anyway, for the next few days our goal was to visit famous Eze Village with it’s cobblestone streets and lovely galleries, shops and cafes and famous Monaco with it’s luxury properties, supercars and yachts.
+Here is our guide to A Day Trip to Eze and Monaco from Nice by bus.

 To reach the famous village, there are several possibilities.
 There are organized tours, which are a bit costly.
 Another option is to take a train, but that would mean either climbing the Nitsches path (4km uphill) or taking a local bus.
 We went for the third option – taking a bus directly to the village.
 The bus in question is number 82 and it is leaving from the bus stop Boyer located near Garibaldi square (which can be reached by tram).
 Here is it on the map: